Virgin Orbit: Operations and financials

-Bankruptcy, quest for liquidity, and dissolution
+Bankruptcy, quest for liquidity, and dissolution, Matthew Brown involvement

-On March 16, 2023, Virgin Orbit announced a pausing of operations and furloughing of nearly its entire staff, while seeking additional funding.
-Causes for the event are cited as both capital management and technical.
+On March 16, 2023, Virgin Orbit announced a pause in operations and furloughing of nearly its entire staff, while seeking additional funding.
+Causes for the event are cited as both capital management issues and technical challenges.
 Virgin Orbit recorded a loss of US$139.5 million for the first nine months of 2022.